AARNet/Introduction_to_Jupyter_notebooks/_episodes/01_Introduction.md

 Computational notebooks have been around since the late 1980s.
 Essentially a notebook is an advanced word processor.
 Also known as a notebook interface, the concept is that it is a virtual notebook environment used for literate programming.
 'Literate programming' pairs the functionality of word processing software with both the shell and kernel of that notebook's programming language.

 Notebooks are documents that contain both code and rich text elements, such as links, equations and different ways of visualising data via graphs, tables and figures.
 Because of the mix of code and text, notebooks are an ideal place to bring together results and an analysis description.
-Notebooks are really smart documents - they can be executed to perform the data analysis in real time.
+Notebooks are really smart documents - they can perform data analysis in real time.

 ## Jupyter Notebooks